CertainUser/Machine-Learning/Image-Classification/README.md

 ...
 ```

-- Run the following command in the project's directory:
+- Run the following command in the project's directory to install dependencies:
 ```
 pip3 install -r requirements.txt
 ```